open-sdr/openwifi-hw/README.md

 This repository includes Hardware/FPGA design.
 To be used together with **openwifi** repository (driver and software tools).

 Openwifi code has dual licenses.
 [AGPLv3](https://github.com/open-sdr/openwifi/blob/master/LICENSE) is the opensource license.
-For non-opensource and advanced feature license, please contact Filip.Louagie@UGent.be.
+For non-opensource and advanced feature license, please fill a contact form on https://openwifi.tech.
 Openwifi project also leverages some 3rd party modules.
 It is user's duty to check and follow licenses of those modules according to the purpose/usage.
 You can find [an example explanation from Analog Devices](https://github.com/analogdevicesinc/hdl/blob/master/LICENSE) for this compound license conditions. [[How to contribute]](https://github.com/open-sdr/openwifi-hw/blob/master/CONTRIBUTING.md).

 **Pre-compiled FPGA files:** **openwifi-hw-img** repository, boards/**$BOARD_NAME**/sdk/ has FPGA bit file, ila .ltx file (if ila inserted) and other initilization files.